atomiks/tippyjs-react/README.md

 </div>

-[Tippy.js](https://github.com/atomiks/tippyjs/) is the complete tooltip, popover, dropdown, and menu solution for the web, powered by Popper.js.
+[Tippy.js](https://github.com/atomiks/tippyjs/) is the complete tooltip, popover, dropdown, and menu solution for the web, powered by Popper.

-It is an abstraction over Popper that provides the logic and optionally the styling involved in all types of elements that pop out from the flow of the document and get overlaid on top of the UI, positioned next to a reference element.
+Tippy is an abstraction over Popper that provides common logic involved in all types of elements that pop out on top of the UI, positioned next to a target or reference element.
+This is a React wrapper for the core library, providing full integration including headless rendering abilities.

-This is a lightweight wrapper that lets you use it declaratively in React, providing full integration including headless rendering abilities.
-Tippy has virtually no restrictions over Popper, and gives you limitless control while providing useful behavior and defaults.

 ## 🚀 Installation